 Dylan Franks is an educator and filmmaker committed to making the tools of video production accessible to storytellers within their communities, regardless of systemic divide.
 After studying rhetoric and community filmmaking at Bates College, Dylan worked as a teacher and curriculum specialist for the New Orleans Video Access Center (NOVAC) and has been a frequent collaborator on grassroots film projects.
 Now based in Arizona, Dylan is excited to join the team at The Last Mile and support this integral work.

-Eric Abercrombie (also known as Maserati-E) was born in Oakland Ca. He was featured in the Emmy-nominated Documentary “Q-Ball”.
-Eric also is formerly incarcerated, he learned sound design and film while incarcerated.
-Eric plans to show the world how people are not defined by their past mistakes or conditions and give a glimpse of what could be accomplished if afforded the opportunity.
+Eric "Maserati-E" Abercrombie was born in Oakland, CA. He was featured in the Emmy-nominated Documentary "Q-Ball".
+Eric is also formerly incarcerated; he learned sound design and film.
+Eric plans to show the world that people are not defined by their past mistakes or conditions and give a glimpse of what could be accomplished if they were afforded the opportunity.
 Eric plans to change the world by changing the way we view the world.

 Finance Manager